 In this objective, practical and authoritative introduction to animal law, the author reveals the fundamental principles of the human-animal relationship and how those have, or have not, been translated into contemporary animal welfare law.

 The book explains what criteria establish a lawful use of animals, and how an accurate understanding of those criteria is important to evolving standards of animal protection, and the responsibilities of all those whose interests, livelihoods or activities involve animals.
-In recognition of the shared planet and global market place, the book also puts the subject of animal welfare law in context of wider issues including climate change, disease control, biosecurity, food safety and food supply.
+In recognition of the shared planet and global marketplace, the book also puts the subject of animal welfare law in the context of wider issues including climate change, disease control, biosecurity, food safety and food supply.
 With those issues in mind, the book identifies 29 key principles which constitute essential understandings for people involved in debating, critically assessing, and guiding the evolution of society’s national and international rulebook of animal welfare law.

 Relevant to companion, farm, captive (zoo and laboratory) and wild animals, the book has international application in countries with both established and developing legislation.

-In a society where people demonstrate enormously divergent views about animals that range from non-human individuals to pure commodities; animals are one of many stakeholders which have interests that the law seeks to appropriately balance and prioritise by assigning responsibilities, accountabilities, and potential liabilites.
+In a society where people demonstrate enormously divergent views about animals that range from non-human individuals to pure commodities; animals are one of many stakeholders which have interests that the law seeks to appropriately balance and prioritise by assigning responsibilities, accountabilities, and potential liabilities.
 Based on successful law courses run by the author, and his own expertise as an animal law lecturer, prosecutor and specialist legal adviser, the book combines practical hands-on insights from science, ethics and law to provide an essential introduction and understanding of what informs society and the law regarding animals and their welfare.

 - "The animal law war: Is it being fueled by law and lawyers?" - June 2017, USA